Riesling Reviews

 Posted by Keith Wallace

-One of our Advanced students just spent a month drinking nothing but Riesling.
-I thought that was really cool, so I asked him to write about it.
+One of our Advanced Sommelier students spent a month drinking Riesling.
+I thought that was cool, so I asked him to write about it.

 ———-